Last updated: September 15, 2025

 Parrish is excited to move his family (wife and three small children) back to his hometown of Athens.
 As a birder in his personal time, he has long enjoyed the wildlife viewing opportunities afforded by the region's national park areas.
 "I am honored to be able to play a part in studying and conserving the natural resources found in these beautiful lands, so that my children and their peers will be able to enjoy them in years to come," he said.

-Daniel McCay on board as the Hydrologic Technician
+Daniel McCay is the New Hydrologic Technician

 Daniel McCay is the new Hydrologic Technician for the Southeast Coast Network.
 Daniel comes to NPS from U.S. Geological Survey in Atlanta where he spent four years operating and maintaining stream gages as well as deploying for multiple hurricanes to measure storm tide and high water marks.
 Daniel graduated from the University of Georgia with a degree in Environmental Sciences.